egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 >   data, and document any independent validation data in step.
 > - [ ] It is preferable that any independent data used for model
 >   evaluation remains unknown to modellers during the process of model
->   building (**Dwork2015?**), describe the relationship modellers have
+>   building (Dwork et al. 2015), describe the relationship modellers
->   to model validation data, e.g. will independent datasets be known to
+>   have to model validation data, e.g. will independent datasets be
->   any modeller or analyst involved in the model building process?
+>   known to any modeller or analyst involved in the model building
+>   process?
 > - [ ] If unable to evaluate the model outputs against independent
 >   data, explain why and explain what steps you will take to
 >   interrogate the model.